marcosdell/scfinder/README.md

 # scfinder

-A very very simple way to find http 401 and 403 urls.
+A very very simple way to find the http status code for a set of urls.

 ## Why?